areaDetector/areaDetector/INSTALL_GUIDE.md

 ### External Products
 * TIFF, ZLIB, JPEG, SZIP, and HDF5 are all required.
 GRAPHICSMAGIC is optional.
 These are described in a later section.
-* iocCore
+* EPICS Base
-  Any relatively recent 3.14 release of iocCore should work.
+  Any relatively recent 3.14 release of EPICS Base should work.
 * EPICS modules
+    - Each detector builds both a library and an EPICS IOC application.
+To build the library only EPICS base and asynDriver are required.
+To build the IOC application the
-    - asynDriver is required.
-Some synApps components are required, in particular CALC, BUSY, SSCAN, and AUTOSAVE.
+      synApps components CALC, BUSY, SSCAN, and AUTOSAVE are required.
       These are discussed in a later section.

-    - Configuration Products
+    - Display Managers
-      A configuration tool is required for configuration of areaDetector plugins.
-ADCORE has support for the following tools: MEDM, EDM, CSS, and pyQt.
+      A display manager is needed to view the areaDetector control screens.
+Control screens are provided for the following display managers: MEDM, EDM, CSS, and caQtDM.
+The native screens are for MEDM, these are manually created.
+The other screens are converted from the MEDM screens using conversion utilities.
       These are discussed in a later section.

-    - Image Viewer Products
-      One or more of the following GUI tool are desirable for viewing image files: ImageJ, HDFView, and IDL.
+* Image Viewers
+areaDetector comes with tools to display images over EPICS Channel Access using ImageJ and IDL.
+HDFView can be used to view files saved with the HDF5 file writing plugins.
+ImageJ can be used to view files saved with the TIFF, JPEG, and netCDF plugins.

 After all the required products have been installed and a release of areaDetector has been downloaded then do the following in the top level directory: